North To Ness (Nis)

-The travel guide on North to Ness in Outer Hebrides with information on and about the place.
-The guide also includes details about sleeping, hotels and accommodation in the area north to Ness on the Isle of Lewis.
+The travel guide on North to Ness on the Isle of Lewis with information on and about the place.
+The guide also includes details about sleeping, hotels and accommodation in the area on the north end of the Isle of Lewis.

 The A857 leaves Stornoway and runs northwest through 11 miles of moorland to Barabhas (Barvas).
 Peat used to be the main source of domestic fuel used on the islands, but has been replaced in most cases by oil, gas or electricity.

 Just beyond Barabhas a sign points left to the Morvern Art Gallery, which has a café and is well worth a visit.
 A few miles further on is a turning right to Baile an Trùiseil (Ballantrushel), site of the huge Clach an Trùiseil, a 20-ft monolith (the largest in Europe), which was the scene of the last major battle on the island, fought between the Morrisons of Nis and the MacAuleys of Uig.

 This is the first of a number of prehistoric sights between here and Siadar (Shader) which may be of interest to the keen archaeologist, but otherwise there's little of note on the road north to Nis as it passes through the typical crofting townships of Coig Peighinnean Buirgh (Five Penny Borve), Gàbhsann bho Dheas (South Galson), Dail (Dell), Suainebost (Swainbost).
 In saying that, those interested in buying souvenirs should look in at Alex and Sue Blair's Borgh Pottery, by the bridge at Coig Peighinnean.
 Here you'll find a wide range of beautiful and original domestic and decorative ware.
 Info Tel.
 01851 850345.
 Mon-Sat 0930-1800.